Learning Features of Network Structures Using Graphlets: Introduction

-In particular, we consider two classification problems.
 First, we study how static and temporal network {graphlets} can be used to classify the \emph{network type}.
-A network type is defined as the network domain \cite{paranjape17} that a network belongs to, e.g., email networks, Google+ or Twitter in social networks, question answering networks, or even networks representing switching between mobile apps.
+A network type is defined as the network domain \cite{paranjape17} (or superfamily \cite{milo04}, representing the type of relation or interaction between nodes) that a network belongs to, e.g., email networks, Google+ or Twitter in social networks, question answering networks, or even networks representing switching between mobile apps.
 Graphs or subgraphs from the same network type often have similar structures \cite{milo04}.
-Identifying the type of network further allows us to study interactions between nodes, and predict unobserved network structures.
+Correctly identifying the type of network further allows us to study interactions between nodes, and predict unobserved network structures.
 Secondly, we consider the problem of identifying a particular (sub)network within the same network type from its static or temporal topological structure.
 For example, we predict the community ID for (sub)graphs within a network, such as identifying a department based on the temporal email-exchange pattern or detecting a mobile phone user given their app switching behaviors represented as static or temporal networks.

 Given a network topological structure, identifying the network type or a network community ID in a network can be viewed as a (sub)graph classification problem.
 Many existing methods use different graph embedding techniques to represent graphs in a vector space and apply machine learning methods for classification.
 Yet, little work has applied network {graphlets} to real-world application in directed (temporal) network classification.
-In this paper, we find that a strong relation exists between network type, graphlet distribution and subgraph ratio profile (SRP).
+In this paper, we find that a strong relation exists between network type, graphlet distribution and subgraph ratio profile (SRP), a measure to decide if a {graphlet} is a significant pattern in a network by comparing {graphlet} counts between an empirical network and random graphs from a null model.
+We also numerically characterize the impact of different null models on the performance of network classification in static directed networks and results show that all models achieve equally good performance.

-Highlights of our contributions include: \begin{enumerate} \item We propose a novel graphlet feature representation method, {\emph{gl2vec}}, for network classification in both static and temporal directed networks. \item We empirically evaluate {\emph{gl2vec}} against state-of-the-art methods on tasks such as network type classification and subgraph identification in several real-world static and temporal datasets.
-We find that {\emph{gl2vec}} outperforms state-of-the-art methods in these two tasks. \item More importantly, we show that when {\emph{gl2vec}} is concatenated with state-of-the-art methods, the concatenation provides a significant improvement on classification accuracy in real-world applications from several domains.
-This indicates that {\emph{gl2vec}} provides important network features not captured by state-of-the-art methods. \end{enumerate}